 Check what keyboard key is responsible for running in game, and add it to Stick High zone.
 Adjust the zone if needed.

 9. I want the trigger to reach the maximum when I press is slightly

 Open Trigger Zones menu, and move the right marker to the left.
 This will enlarge the right deadzone of a trigger.

 10. I want to have different stick responses for different game modes

-This is usually used for running and aiming.
-You can set the button that is used for aiming as a Shift modifier, then open Shift 1, choose the stick for which you want to change the stick response and change it in Advanced settings.
+This is commonly used for running and aiming.
+You can set the button that is used for aiming as a Jump to Shift key, then open Shift 1, choose the stick for which you want to change the stick response and change it in Advanced settings.
 Thus, when you’re aiming, the stick response will be different.